EE4032Project/OverPass/README.md

 ```

-4. Open up 4 terminals.
+4. Open up 3 terminals.
+The first terminal (`Terminal 1`) will be used to simulate the server, the second terminal will be used to simulate the user (`Terminal 2`) and the third terminal will be used to simulate the miner (`Terminal 3`).

-5. On `Terminal 1`, start up the ganache test net.
-You may specify the number of accounts that you
-   would like to generate, which, in our case, is 100.
+5. On `Terminal 1`, we will load the local ganache server using the following code.
+You need to specify the number of accounts that you would like to generate.
+For example, if I want to start 100 accounts, I will indicate 100.

 ```sh